Black Hill Conservation Park

+The name "Black Hill" originally comes from the dark colour of she-oaks (Allocasuarina sp.) that cover much of the park.

 Geography and climate

-Black Hill Conservation Park covers around 7.58 km2 within the Mount Lofty Ranges, which run north-south to the east of Adelaide's coastal plain.
+Black Hill Conservation Park covers around 7.58 km2 within the Mount Lofty Ranges, which run north–south to the east of Adelaide's coastal plain.

-It is located in the suburbs of Athelstone and Montacute and is bounded to the north by Gorge Road and to the south by Montacute Road.
+It is adjacent to the suburbs of Athelstone and Montacute and is bounded to the north by Gorge Road and to the south by Montacute Road.
 The conservation park lies mostly on the northern side of Fifth Creek.

-The conservation park adjoins Morialta Conservation Park, home to many activities, including bushwalking, bird watching and rock climbing.

-The main access to the conservation park is via the vehicle entrance off Maryvale Road, and there is walking access at various points along Marble Hill Road.
+It is directly to the north of Morialta Conservation Park, forming a contiguous region with shared floristic, geological and climactic features.

+While the park can be accessed through a multitude of smaller entrances within both Athelstone and Montacute, the primary vehicle entrance and carpark is located at the end of Addison Avenue.

-Morialta shares Adelaide's Mediterranean climate, with average temperatures of 17 C in winter, to 28 C during summer.
+Black Hill Conservation Park shares Adelaide's Mediterranean climate, with average temperatures of 17 C in winter, to 28 C during summer.
 The conservation park receives average annual rainfall of 800 mm mostly between May and September.
 During the summer months (December to February) temperatures can rise above 40 C.

 The conservation park is classified as an IUCN Category III protected area.